Bobidium/GroupTheory/4. Group Actions/Orbits and the Orbit-Stabilizer Theorem.md

 >[!d] Transitive Group Actions
 >Let $G$ be a group acting on a non-empty set $A$.
 Then the action of $G$ on $A$ is called *transitive* if and only if there is only **one orbit**.
 In other words, for any $a, b \in A$, there exists $g \in G$ such that $a = g \cdot b$.

+Next, we shall prove some combinatorial results regarding the total number of elements in a particular orbit (*Orbit-Stabilizer Theorem*) and the total number of distinct orbits (*Burnside's Lemma*) for a group action:

+>[!success] Orbit-Stabilizer Theorem

 ### Burnside's Lemma

 ### Application: Unique Cycle Decomposition